cdent/etcd-compute/README.md

   this is cumbersome and weird.
 * Switch all the subprocess calls to using the python libvirt package directly.
-* After a VM is destroyed the image is left lying around.
-That should be removed.
 * Asking to destroy a VM while it is being built has not been tested and is likely to go poorly.